-In March GoArt! visited the beautiful island of Mallorca and talked to Patricia Asbaek – founder and owner of the CCA Andratx about her art institution.
+In springtime GoArt! visited the beautiful island of Mallorca and talked to Patricia Asbaek – founder and owner of the CCA Andratx about her art institution.

 Miriam Bers (MB): Do you live in Mallorca?
 How does your day start?